arturscheiner/dgb-gitsync/README.md

 Digibee is a cloud-native, low-code integration platform that enables enterprises to automate and streamline their business processes.
 A key feature of Digibee is its pipeline-based approach to integration, where pipelines represent end-to-end workflows that connect applications, data sources, and other systems.

-However, as with any software development process, it is important to have version control and continuous integration/continuous deployment (CI/CD) in place to ensure that changes made on pipelines are tracked effectively, approved and deployed consistently.
+However, as with any software development process, it is, sometimes, important to have an external version control and continuous integration/continuous deployment (CI/CD) in place to ensure that changes made on pipelines are tracked effectively, approved and deployed consistently.
 This is where the integration with Git comes in.

 ### Why Synchronize Digibee Pipelines with Git?